California Single-Member LLC

-A California single-member LLC is formed the same way a a traditional, multi-member California LLC: by filing Articles of Organization with the CA Secretary of State and paying the appropriate processing fee ($70).
+A California single-member LLC is formed the same way a traditional, multi-member California LLC: by filing Articles of Organization with the CA Secretary of State and paying the filing fee ($70).
 You can file Articles of Organization by mail or in-person.
 You can also hire California Registered Agent to form your California LLC for you — it’s a huge time-saver.

 How Do I Name My California LLC?

 Your California LLC’s name must be unique.
 Many filings are rejected by the California Secretary of State simply because the LLC name either violates California’s rules or because the name is taken by another company.
 You can do a quick business name search on California’s business database to see if any other businesses are using your desired name.